rmylonas/msviz_doc/src/usage.rst

 1.  :ref:`searches`: compare or delete existing data.
 2.  :ref:`uploads`: upload new datasets or databases.
-3. Result basket: look at data you added to your result basket.
+3.  :ref:`resultBasket`: look at data you added to your result basket.

 .. _searches: